 Population growth is projected to continue to 2035, due mostly to immigration.

-The Swiss Federal Office of Energy supports the 2000-watt society initiative to cut the nation's energy use by more than half by 2050.
+By 2050, The Swiss Federal Office of Energy (SFOE) aims to cut the nation's energy use by more than half as part of the 2000-watt society initiative.

 C line Dion is a highly successful Canadian singer often...